 Grade Change Online

 Sometimes a grade is misreported, miscalculated, not submitted on time, or an "I" needs to change to a letter grade.
-In order to change the grade, go to enrollment.byu.edu.
+To change the grade, go to enrollment.byu.edu.

 You can make a grade change for the following reasons: